Last Updated on August 12, 2022 by Sorin Petroj

 What are the ITTF requirements for table tennis balls?

 - Weight: The ball must weigh 2.7 grams.
-However, a ball may vary in weight.
+However, a ping pong ball may vary in weight.
 The International Table Tennis Federation will test 24 balls from a batch, and the mean of the sample must be between 2.69 and 2.76 grams.

 What does the 40+ stand for table tennis balls?

 However, the ITTF set regulations that the celluloid balls must be discontinued but allowed the plastic balls to be about 0.5mm larger.
 Since then, the plastic balls manufactured measure around 40mm to 40.2 mm.

-3-star balls are used in official tournaments.
+Firstly, the 3-star balls are used in official tournaments.
 These balls are usually available in a pack of 6-12 and are highly durable.
 On the other hand, 1-star and 2-star table tennis balls are preferred for practice.

 What are table tennis balls made of?

-As of 2014, table tennis balls are made of acrylonitrile butadiene styrene (ABS) to avoid the flammability of celluloid.
-However, even with these new materials, plastic and polymer technology advances have not stopped.
-The current policy of the ITTF is that table tennis balls are to be made out of non-celluloid material.
+As of 2014, table tennis balls are made of Acrylonitrile Butadiene Styrene (ABS) to avoid the flammability of celluloid.
+However, plastic and polymer technology advances have not stopped even with these new materials.

-For example, Butterfly G40+ comes at a pack of 12, STIGA comes at a pack of 12, and JOOLA comes at a pack of 72 highest.
-In the case of training, you would want at least 50-100 balls so that you don’t run out in the middle of a training session.
+For example, Butterfly G40+ comes at a pack of 12, STIGA comes at a pack of 12, and JOOLA comes at a collection of 72 highest.
+In the case of training, you would want at least 50-100 ping pong balls so that you don’t run out in the middle of a training session.

-Which table tennis balls are best for ping pong robots?
+Which table are tennis balls best for ping pong robots?

 You can use the ping pong robot manufacturer’s ball; however, these robots are built for just about any type of table tennis ball.
-What you must consider is to opt for a set of at least 50-144 ping pong balls.
+You must consider opting for at least 50-144 ping pong balls.

 Where to buy table tennis balls near me?